-Download the Presence app to manage your online identity.
-With Presence, you will get a visual tool to help visualize and manage your online privacy on social media and across the entire internet.
-Presence Global will give you the ability to detect, protect (by auditing security and privacy settings) and control your online identity—download the Presence Global app to get started at Apple Corporation’s App Store or the Google Play Store.
+Download the Presence app to manage your online identity (and see our post on digital footprint).
+Presence offers a visual tool to help you see and manage your online privacy on social media and across the entire Internet.
+Presence Global gives you the ability to detect, protect (by auditing security and privacy settings), and control your online identity—download the Presence Global app to get started at Apple Corporation’s App Store or the Google Play Store.

 Join the movement #privacyfirst